Դ Names Richard “Dick” Sullivan ’79 and Judge Lara E. Montecalvo as 2026 Honorary Degree Recipients

 From varsity sports to club sports and just getting in a great workout, Դ has you covered.
 We've got 25 outstanding varsity athletic teams, everything from baseball to sailing, and topped off with plenty of club and intramural offerings like cheerleading and rugby.
 Our top-notch recreational facilities boast a well-equipped gym, an aquatic center, fitness studios and summertime kayaking and paddleboard on our waterfront.

-Our commuter students are a vital part of the Դ community.
+Our commuter students are a vital part of the Roger Դ community.
 Each commuter student is unique, whether they are an undergraduate, graduate, or law school student. Դ is committed to supporting you as you balance your coursework, travel to campus, manage employment, fulfill family obligations, and navigate your college life.

 By getting involved in anything – whether it's a club, organization, sport, or even an on-campus job – you are making the connections that will truly make this school feel like home.